 - Rotate mixer by hand to check clearance on all floor and wall tiles before starting machine after adjustment.
 Always check bolt tightness after any adjustments.

 - Grease all nipples on top of fixed gearbox.
-A single dose of Texaco Multifak MP2 grease, UNI XM grade or equivalent.
+Use a single dose of Texaco Multifak MP2 grease, UNI XM grade, or equivalent.
 Do not over grease.